mrclramos/Noobaa-MCG-AWS-STS/README.md

 aws s3api put-bucket-ownership-controls --bucket bucket-temp4553 \
   --ownership-controls 'Rules=[{ObjectOwnership="BucketOwnerPreferred"}]'
 ```
-This is 3 commands are equivalent to use the the steps on AWS Console UI: S3 → Buckets → Create Bucket → Fill the bucket name + region → ACLs enabled → uncheck Block all public access → Use the rest of the defaults.
+These 3 commands are equivalent to use the the steps on AWS Console UI: S3 → Buckets → Create Bucket → Fill the bucket name + region → ACLs enabled → uncheck Block all public access → Use the rest of the defaults.

 ### Extract the Openshift Kube APIserver public key:
 Command to extract the public key from the certificate: